 A couple years ago, College Board changed the exam registration deadline for schools to the fall.
 There is some leeway to allow homeschoolers to register later, but high schools might be reluctant to open registration a second time in the spring.
 My suggestion is to be in touch with high schools early in the fall, so you have time to call around.

-In 2020, College Board was forced to turn to digital exams administered at home.
+When the pandemic forced schools to close in 2020, College Board created digital exams that were administered at home.
 In 2021, there was a mix of traditional paper-based exams and digital exams, depending on the choice of individual schools.
 It’s possible that future years will make it easier for homeschoolers to register for and take AP exams.

 There are lots of ways for homeschoolers to prepare for an AP exam.
 The most direct is to take a course that has gone through a Course Audit and been authorized as an official AP course.
 Many online homeschool curriculum providers offer authorized courses.
 There are also providers who create curriculum for students who attend schools without official AP courses or who might not be able to fit an AP course into their schedule.
 Remember that the online course will not be in a position to coordinate exam registration.
 You will need to do that yourself.